 MTW Public Housing There are no anticipated issues related to leasing public housing units.
-MTW Housing Choice Voucher We continue to experience a very tight rental market, making it difficult for ivit w nousing choice voucher voucher holders to find affordable housing.
+MTW Housing Choice Voucher We continue to experience a very tight rental market, making it difficult for voucher holders to find affordable housing.
 To support voucher holders in their search, we have been offering deposit assistance to participants that complete a tenant education class taught by a community organization.
 Local, Non-Traditional There are no anticipated issues related to local, non-traditional units.